IOTechSystems/xrt-examples/AzureSphere/docs/modbus-example.md

 [readme.md](../README.md) are also required for this example.*

 * The ModbusPal Java [Modbus simulator](#using-modbuspal-simulator-with-the-example),
-  or a Damocles2 Mini connected by wired EtherNet to a Guardian 100 module
+  or a Damocles2 Mini connected by wired EtherNet to a AzureSphere module
 * Azure IoT Hub setup using the same tenant as your claimed Azure Sphere Module
-* Telnet is installed on Ubuntu or enabled on Windows (unless debugging via Visual Studio)
 * Connected to host via a micro-USB cable.
 Note to access this port the top casing must be removed

 ## Configuration

-In-order for the Modbus Example to work, you will need to the configurations listed below.
+The following section describes the configuration used by the Modbus example.

 ### Device Profile

 To connect to a new device via XRT you must first create a Device Profile for the specific device type.

+The Device Profile contains a config of different deviceResources that can to be sent or received from the Azure IoT Hub.

 Device Profiles and DTDL for Digital Twins files can created using IOTech’s [Device Configuration Tool](https://dct.iotechsys.com/).